 You should be progressing

 Your cervix should be opening before we give an epidural.
+Most people call this active labor (learn more about the phases of labor).
 Now, that might not be the case in a medically necessary induction (especially at 37 weeks — as that can be a painful uphill battle).

 Why?
 Because we want to be sure you’re actually in labor?
 If you come in, and you’re 2 cm — we aren’t going to give an epidural because we aren’t sure you’re actually staying at the hospital.
 We will encourage movement and hydration (both great either way).
 If we check you again in an hour, and you’re 3 cm — then that opens up the epidural.